E4 Cycle Route Phase 3: Bridge across Summer Lane

 Why do we have to close the footway?

-During the summer holidays, a three-week closure will be required for the bridge to be lifted into place.
-This will provide space for the bridge to be delivered and for the crane to be rigged (set up) and de-rigged following the lift.
+During the two weekends at the start of October, it is required to close the footway to enable the bridge to be safely lifted into place.
+Although two weekends have been booked, it is hoped that only the first weekend will be required.
+The closure will provide space for the bridge to be delivered and for the crane to be rigged (set up) and de-rigged following the lift.

 Due to the size of the bridge, the crane required will span the whole width of the road (and footway), leaving no space for a public footway past the crane.